11WALTER11/Certify/README.md

 ## NOTE

 **src/Signatures folder is removed, you can add your folder in src and add signatures inside that folder.**
-**Uncomment the code in Appriciation.jsx & Participation.jsx components to add signatures**
+**Uncomment the code in Appreciation.jsx & Participation.jsx components to add signatures**
 ### [Click here to download Signautre(fake) folder](https://drive.google.com/drive/folders/1feiViYs4UfoKbWZTBT9JWsftpvRwDJaq?usp=sharing)